confusedSerge/polybar-weather/README.md

 ## Installation

-Clone the repository to your polybar configuation directory, which is usually located at `~/.config/polybar/`.
+Clone the repository to your polybar configuration directory, which is usually located at `~/.config/polybar/`.
 After that, you should add a new module to your Polybar configuration file, which is usually located at `~/.config/polybar/config`.
 The module should look like this:

 ```